martinkearn/MartinK-Me/README.md

-# MartinK.me Site
+# MartinK.me

-A website written in ASP.net Core 1.0 that can be used to create a personal website for technical evangelists which can be used to promote articles, links, resources and talks.
+This is the code for my own personal site is published at [MartinK.me](http://MartinK.me).

-My own personal site is published at [MartinK.me](http://MartinK.me) which is published from this code base.
+This is a website which operates a simple blog with a backend content management system driven from GitHub.